 Going on a volunteer trip is a very fun and rewarding experience that can be tailored to each and every person, or group of people for that matter.
-To help you understand how diverse volunteers really are, here are some frequently asked questions about volunteer trips, and some examples of unique volunteer travelers that made their volunteering dreams come true in 2016:
+To help you understand how diverse volunteers really are, here are some frequently asked questions about volunteer trips, and some examples of unique volunteer travelers that made their volunteering dreams come true this year:

 Have you thought about bringing your children on a volunteer?